singular1ty94/react-decisiontree/README.md

 ```
 import * as React from 'react';
-import { DecisionTree } from 'react-decisiontree';
+import { DecisionTree } from 'react-decisiontree/dist';
 ```

 The `IDecisionTree` interface is a recursive one that contains arrays with a `data` array of text